NBISweden/module-data-publication-dm-practices/_episodes/01-introduction.md

 You can also choose to create and host an in-house repository yourself, but that put a lot of responsibility on your shoulders.
 For how long will you be able to sustain it?
 It also requires considerable labour in order to make the repository FAIR, and without that the repository will have limited reach unless you also publish in a data catalogue.

-> ## Evaluation of the suitability of a repository
+> ## Evaluate the suitability of a repository
 >
-> How do you know if a repository is thrustworthy?
+> How do you know if a repository is trustworthy?
 Say that you find a repository that might fit your purposes, how can you evaluate if it is suitable?
 Apart from accepting your type of data, there are some questions to consider when deciding if a certain repository is suitable or not:
 >
 > * Are others in the community using it?
 Explore what datasets are already in it.
 > * While exploring it, is it easy to navigate / user-friendly?
 > * Is there support / guidance for submission and reuse?
 > * Is it sustainable, i.e. will the repository be around for a while?
-Is there a long-term plan for financing the repository, is it managed by a thrustworthy group?
+Is there a long-term plan for financing the repository, is it managed by a trustworthy group?
 > * Will the datasets obtain persistent identifiers?
 Is the repository itself FAIR?
 {: .callout}